stevencohn/ResxTranslator/README.md

 ResxTranslator attempts to detect this string *inflation* and displays a warning for each string that may need manual tuning.
-Of course, the program itself has no way of knowing the exact context of the translation so it simply compare the number of spaces in the input string and the output string.
+Of course, the program itself has no way of knowing the exact context of the translation so it simply compares the number of spaces in the input string and the output string.
 Most of the time, the translation is accurate and shouldn't need to be adjusted manually.